 Getting enough sleep — and high-quality sleep — is one of the most overlooked aspects of leading a healthy life.
-Many people are too busy to get the proper amount of sleep each night, and the sleep they do get is often restless.
+Many people are too busy to get the proper amount of sleep each night, and their sleep is often restless.

-There is overwhelming evidence indicating that getting enough sleep is one of the most reliable ways to maintain a healthy body weight [3,4].
+Overwhelming evidence indicates that getting enough sleep is one of the most reliable ways to maintain a healthy body weight [3,4].
 Weight loss is more difficult when you don’t sleep enough.
-What’s more, exercise is less effective when you’re low on sleep, meaning you can’t make up for fewer hours in bed with more hours in the gym.
+Moreover, exercise is less effective when you’re low on sleep, meaning you can’t make up for fewer hours in bed with more hours in the gym.

 One 2009 study showed people with more stressful jobs or more difficult financial positions were more likely to be heavier than their counterparts in less stressful jobs and more comfortable financial states .
 Other studies link obesity to depression and anxiety, especially in women [6, 7].

 While many people are familiar with the idea of stress eating, nervous snacking isn’t the only factor at play.
 Cortisol is a hormone designed to help you store fat when you’re under stress.